.44 Special Revolvers

 ounces, just an ounce and a quarter short of three pounds.

-Though Serven does not say as much, I assume the New Service frame was designed for the .45 Colt cartridge; the gun is also found chambered in .38 Special, .357
+Though Serven does not say as much, I think it safe to say the New Service frame was designed for the .45 Colt cartridge; the gun is also found chambered in .38 Special

 Charter Arms Bulldog